attckdog/AttcksMergeTool/README.md

 I wanted to share my merge scripts, these will eventually be converted into a proper application with a GUI.
 However for now this might be useful to someone.
-Let me know if run have any problems.
+Let me know if you have any problems.

 ## How To Install:
-Note: This is a windows batch file and PowerShell Script.
+Note: This is a PowerShell Script.
 I'd expect it Only work on modern windows systems.
 1. Install ffmpeg, Open command prompt and run this command
  ```
 winget install Gyan.FFmpeg